 What to Look for in a Cloud-Native APM Vendor

-Cloud-native app development drives greater efficiency and time-to-value so it’s no wonder that enterprises are adopting container and microservices-based architectures like a duck takes to water.
+Cloud-native app development drives greater efficiency and time-to-value so it’s no wonder that enterprises are adopting containers and microservices like a duck takes to water.
 The larger and more business-critical the environment, the greater the necessity for applications to be both nimble and resilient.

 What is cloud-native?